hankbao/libreboot/docs/git/index.md

 To statically compile it, do the following in the main directory:\
 \$ **./oldbuild module flashrom static**

-After you\'ve done that, under ./flashrom/ you will find the following
+After you've done that, under ./flashrom/ you will find the following
 executables:

 -   **flashrom**